Villar Perosa submachine gun: Design

 The original patent was filed in April 1914 by Abiel Bethel Revelli, a Piedmontese officer who was active in designing most of the Italian Army's automatic weapons in the early 20th century.

+A common myth is that this weapon was originally designed as an aircraft gun, and adapted for infantry.
+In reality ground use was taken into consideration from the very beginning, particularly for the Bersaglieri's cyclist battalions.
+At the time the Italian Army was experimenting with adapting machineguns to be carried or fired from a bicycle, including a special folding bicycle that carried a Fiat-Revelli machine-gun underneath the seat.

+This misconception was generated because the Italian Air Corp (at that time a wing of the Army) was the first Corp to adopt the gun into service, with the first batch of Villar Perosa produced issued to them in April 1915 - giving rise to the myth that it was designed as an aircraft gun, even though the original design included the steel shield that the gun would slot into for use in the defensive role.

 Before World War I, one of the many Italian Royal Army suppliers was a small factory near Pinerolo, known as Officine di Villar Perosa (O.V.P.).
 This company was a subsidiary of FIAT operated by Roberto Incerti.
 O.V.P. was primarily contracted to manufacture bicycles, but later the Italian Army commissioned them to produce automatic weapons designed by Abiel Revelli.
 They placed an order for 6,000 Genovesi-Revelli automatic rifles in 1910, but only 150 were built since the weapon underperformed and was cancelled.
 The Villar Perosa submachine gun was developed by Revelli in the following years, and it would seem to have offered a solution to the Cyclist Bersaglieri's armament request, since photographs show a Villar Perosa experimentally mounted to the handlebars of a bicycle.